-Similar to the first round-table, many participants shared their thoughts.
-Alain Supiot, a labor law professor at the Collège de France, explained how the current economists reduction of everything to numbers creates a violent institutional culture: it is contrary to the wisdom born from the intersection of academic knowledge and the knowledge from those primarily affected.
+As in the first round-table, many participants shared their thoughts.
+Alain Supiot, a labor law professor at the Collège de France, explained how some economists’ reduction of everything to numbers creates a violent institutional culture: it is contrary to the wisdom born from the intersection of academic knowledge and the knowledge from those primarily affected.

 Martine Le Corre, Deputy General Director and activist with ATD Fourth World, described the merging of academic knowledge and ideas generated by resistance to poverty.
 She spoke of the challenges of escaping paternalism and achieving a real merging of knowledge on equal footing.

-Alain Caillé, a sociologist, linked Joseph Wresinski to Marcel Mauss: human beings need to be acknowledged for giving to others.
+Alain Caillé, a sociologist, linked the ideas of Joseph Wresinski to those of Marcel Mauss: human beings need to be acknowledged for giving to others.
 For those in poverty, the perception is that they have nothing to give.
-In addition, the sociologist demonstrated that the dominant trickle-down theory, ‘if the rich get richer the poor will benefit also’, is incorrect and begs the inverse: it is by eradicating poverty that society will improve.
+In addition, the sociologist demonstrated that the dominant trickle-down theory, “if the rich get richer the poor will also benefit”, is incorrect and begs the inverse: it is by eradicating poverty that society will improve.

 And finally, Mireille Delmas Marty concluded by saying that everyone is destabilized by these exchanges, but stronger in their commitment to end the injustice of poverty.

-To learn more and view the video of the meeting, click here: http://www.colloque-tv.com/colloques/rencontre-interacademique-ce-que-la-misere-donne-a-penser
+To learn more and view the video (in French) of the meeting, click here: http://www.colloque-tv.com/colloques/rencontre-interacademique-ce-que-la-misere-donne-a-penser

 Photo by Nitot (CC BY-SA 2.5)